The listings featured on this site are from companies from which this site receives compensation. Read the

 ollie customization questionnaire

-Nom Nom will also ask about specific health conditions such as a sensitive stomach, arthritis, or a dull or flaky coat – it just doesn’t have as many options to select as The Farmer’s Dog.
+Nom Nom will also ask about specific health conditions – it just doesn’t have as many options to select as The Farmer’s Dog.
+Health conditions include a sensitive stomach, arthritis, or a dull or flaky coat.
 Since not all competitors in the dog food space offer this level of customization, it’s still good to see.

 nom nom now customization options

-Ollie, The Farmer’s Dog, and Nom Nom all require you to order a minimum of 2 weeks' worth of food.
+The company requires you to order a minimum of 2 weeks' worth of food.
 You’ll automatically be signed up for auto-shipments after this, though you can pause or cancel your subscription at any time.
-And while one-off orders aren’t advertised, nothing stops you from ordering your first batch then immediately canceling your auto-ship subscription.
+And while one-off orders aren’t advertised, nothing stops you from ordering your first batch before immediately canceling your auto-ship subscription.

 ollie, ios app

-Meals from Ollie, The Farmer’s Dog, and Nom Nom will arrive in an insulated box.
+Meals from all competitors will arrive in an insulated box.
 Everything is neatly labeled, perfectly portioned, and vacuum-packed for convenience.

 Ollie's starter box contents

-Nom Nom also suggests its meals can be frozen for up to 6 months and states that any refrigerated fresh food should be eaten within 7 days.
-The Farmer’s Dog’s instructions are to keep its food at a safe temperature in the fridge.
+Nom Nom also suggests its meals can be frozen for up to 6 months and states that any refrigerated food should be eaten within 7 days.
 Like Ollie, the food can be stored for 4 days in the fridge and up to 6 months in the freezer.
-Each order also comes with a storage guide inside the box.

 Nom Nom's simple feeding technique

-The Farmer’s Dog offers the lowest price of the 3 services for a 2-week shipment, with prices starting at $2/day.
-That said, I’ve found that all 3 fresh pet food delivery services are fairly similar in terms of cost, especially when you consider that each one also offers free shipping.
+Among the 3 services, The Farmer's Dog costs the least for a 2-week shipment, with prices starting at $2/day per day.
+Despite this, I’ve found that all three fresh pet food delivery services are fairly similar in terms of overall cost, particularly when considering that each offers free shipping as well.

 Ollie vs. The Farmer's Dog vs. Nom Nom — Quick Overview